 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We consider the deficiencies described in the Schedule of Financial Statement Findings to be significant deficiencies as Finding No. 2020-003 and 2020-006.
+We consider the deficiency described in the Schedule of Financial Statement Findings to be a significant deficiency as Finding No. 2021-003.